-I write about the future of learning for the likes of TheAtlantic.com, the NPR/PBS MindShift site, and Salon, and curate a site on the topic.
-I’m also working on a book about self-directed learning (for a glimpse of what it will cover, please see this presentation.)
+I’ve written about the future of learning for the likes of TheAtlantic.com, the NPR/PBS MindShift site, and Salon, and I’ve curated a site on the topic.
+(For an introduction to self-directed learning, please see this presentation.)

-My most popular education articles to date: “Five-Year-Olds Can Learn Calculus” (also picked up by other media outlets and translated into half a dozen languages), “This is What a Student-Designed School Looks Like,” and “To Advance Education, We Must First Re-Imagine Society.”
+My most popular education articles include: “Five-Year-Olds Can Learn Calculus” (also reprinted by other media outlets and translated into half a dozen languages), “This is What a Student-Designed School Looks Like,” and “To Advance Education, We Must First Re-Imagine Society.”

-I’ve also written about business, social issues, science and a wide range of other topics for media outlets such as The New York Times, The Washington Post, Smithsonian, and National Geographic Traveler, and I’ve contributed to several books.
+Aside from education, I’ve published articles about business, social issues, science and many other topics, in media outlets such as The New York Times, The Washington Post, Smithsonian, and National Geographic Traveler, and I’ve contributed to several books.
+I’ve also worked on staff for international corporations and non-profits, and currently do consulting projects.
 I have degrees in systems engineering and journalism.